-The moment you ask your sweetheart to marry you will be one you both remember forever, and a story you’ll both probably be telling for rest of your lives.
+The moment you ask your sweetheart to marry you will be one you both remember forever and a story you’ll both probably be telling for rest of your lives.
 That’s why it’s so important to make sure your proposal is just as special and wonderful as your intended is to you.

-But just because it’s a big day doesn’t mean big nerves have to follow.
-Make sure it's a moment you and your spouse will always treasure with these four easy tips.
+But just because it’s a big day with a big price tag doesn’t mean big nerves have to follow.
+Make sure it's a moment you and your spouse will always treasure with these four easy tips!

 What kind of proposal would please your partner the most?
 You’re the person who knows them best, after all – would your intended like something heartfelt and intimate, or something public and over-the-top?

 No two people are alike, so take the time to plan something as special and unique as the love you share.
-If you’re stuck and need a life line, phone a trusted friend or family member to help you brainstorm.
+If you’re stuck and need a lifeline, phone a trusted friend or family member to help you brainstorm.
 Just be sure it’s someone you can really rely on to not spoil the surprise.

 Grand gestures might have a big impact in public and on social media, but is that really you?
 What you want is just as important as what your partner wants, so try to find a happy medium.
 Here are just a few ideas for a thoughtful proposal this March 20th:

 You don’t have to propose on the billboard in Time Square or at an LA Dodgers game to show your partner you’re ready to make a commitment.
 Just because love is spontaneous doesn’t mean that your proposal has to be.

 When it comes to your proposal, a little planning goes a long way.
 If you want your proposal to go off without a hitch, you want to make sure it’s been well-rehearsed and vetted for success.
-Don’t forget to make sure you catch it on video – having a recording will help you remember and share the magic moment forever.
+And don’t forget to make sure you catch it on video – having a recording will help you remember and share the magic moment forever.

 Sit down with your partner and talk about your financial needs as a couple before you tie the knot.
-If you or your partner are having jitters about your financial situation, make it a goal to pay down your respective debts before saying I do – that will serve as motivation to make a fresh start as you begin a new life together.
+If you or your partner are having jitters about your financial situation, make it a goal to pay down your respective debts before saying I do.
+That will serve as motivation to make a fresh start as you begin a new life together.